OUTDOOR ECOTHERAPY

 Nature offers a kind of presence that is steady, nonjudgmental, and deeply regulating.
 When we step outside the walls of an office and into the living world, something often shifts—our breath slows, our senses awaken, and our nervous system begins to settle.
 In this state, some clients may find it easier to connect with themselves, speak more freely, and see things more clearly.

-Regulation & Nervous System Support – Time in nature naturally shifts us into a more regulated nervous system state, helping to ease anxiety, soften overwhelm, and support emotional processing.
+• Nervous System Regulation – Time in nature naturally shifts us into a more regulated nervous system state, helping to ease anxiety, soften overwhelm, and support emotional processing.

-You are navigating stress, anxiety, grief, life transitions, or a sense of disconnection—and long for a slower, more embodied way to explore what you're carrying.
+• You are navigating stress, anxiety, grief, life transitions, or a sense of disconnection, and you long for a slower, more embodied way to explore what you're carrying.

 GETTING STARTED